-Element groups can own their members by reference or by value.
+Element groups own all their members by reference.

-If an element group owns two or more members of the same type and name, composition (cf. section 9.4) is applied to them so that only one merged element of that type with that name is visible when viewing the contents of the element group.
+If an element group owns two or more members of the same type and name, composition (cf. section 10.3) is applied to them so that only one merged element of that type with that name is visible when viewing the contents of the element group.

-9.3.1.3 EndeavorAssociation
+10.2.1.3 EndeavorAssociation